cooltronicpl/-ispconfig3-varnish/README.md

 ## Installation services

 Do you need a sysadmin to install this module into your ISPConfig?
 I'm available for you.
-[Contact me](https://cooltronic.pl/) or (<https://potacki.com/>).
+[Contact us](https://cooltronic.pl/) or [Or developer](<https://potacki.com/>).

 If my work was useful for your business, or you have problems with this script, and you need help contact me.